kaushikgopal/octopress-kaush-blog/_posts/2017-06-21-rxjava-1-rxjava-2-disposing-subscriptions.markdown

     // ^ THIS IS WRONG.
 Won't work
     // compositeDisposable.add(disposable);

 The above code won't compile.
-If you want to pass a Subscriber object (like the above `FlowableSubscriber` or an `ObservableSource`) then this strategy won't work.
+If you want to pass a Subscriber object (like the above `FlowableSubscriber`, `ObservableSource` or an `Observer`) then this strategy won't work.

 A lot of existing RxJava 1 code uses this strategy a lot, so the RxJava maintainers very kindly added a handy method on most Publishers called `subscribeWith`.
 From the wiki: